sachagd/converters/README.txt

 Go read the correponding README of the converter you want to use, some adds very usefull stuff (but some don't)

-Something true for all converter is that you need to install the corresponding libraries (the one imported at the beginning of the code), use pip for that
+Every converter need specifics libraries to be run, execute the corresponding libraries.bat file of the converter you want to use to automatically download everything
+If there isn't one, it because all libraries used are built-in python libraries

 Quick description of each converter :